wp-plugins/sz-google/readme.txt

 == Description ==
 <a href="http://wordpress.org/extend/plugins/sz-google/">English</a> - <a href="http://goo.gl/czjnz">Italiano</a> - <a href="http://goo.gl/Jt0YN">Español</a> - <a href="http://goo.gl/jnxWm">Français</a> - <a href="http://goo.gl/eXk1j">Deutsch</a>

 Plugin to integrate Google's products in WordPress with particular attention to the widgets provided by the social network Google+.
 The Google products are many and so this plugin will be a kind of development "step to step" which will be developed a little bit at a time depending on the availability of time that we can devote.
 In any case, we will always be willing to consider new requests for anyone who wants to ask for a new feature to be developed in the plugin.
-Write all your requests on our <a href="https://plus.google.com/communities/109254048492234113886">official page</a>.
+Write all your requests on our <a href="https://plus.google.com/communities/109254048492234113886">official community</a>.

-To be informed about the features that gradually will be released you can follow this link page <a href="http://startbyzero.com/webmaster/wordpress-plugin/sz-google/">Plugin SZ-Google</a>, which will be a sort of official article where as I integrate the new features released, otherwise you can follow the community of <a href="https://plus.google.com/communities/109254048492234113886">WordPress Italy+</a> where surely will be included the latest news that will affect this plugin.
+To be informed about the features that gradually will be released you can follow this link page <a href="https://startbyzero.com/demos/wordpress/plugin-google/">sz-google for wordpress</a>, which will be a sort of official article where as I integrate the new features released, otherwise you can follow the community of <a href="https://plus.google.com/communities/109254048492234113886">WordPress Italy+</a> where surely will be included the latest news that will affect this plugin.
 The plugin sz-google contain several modules, we recommend you activate from the admin panel only the functions that you will use and do not use unnecessary memory resources.

 = Modules available in plugin =
 **<a href="http://wordpress.org/plugins/sz-google/"> </a>**